Woman in custody after St. Louis fire that killed infant

-ST. LOUIS (AP) — A woman is in police custody after an apartment fire in St. Louis that killed an infant girl and left two other girls in critical condition, children who had been left home alone.
+ST. LOUIS (AP) — A woman is in police custody after an apartment fire in St. Louis that killed an infant boy and left two girls in critical condition, children who had been left home alone.

 The fire broke out Sunday afternoon at the Clinton-Peabody public housing complex.
 Authorities say the infant and the girls, ages 4 and 5, were trapped inside the third-floor apartment.

-Firefighters saved the older girls but the 6-month-old was dead by the time they got to her.
+Firefighters saved the girls but the 6-month-old was dead by the time they got to him.
+His name was not released.

 Police have not identified the 23-year-old woman taken into custody.
 The cause of the fire remains under investigation.

-Note: This story has been corrected, based on updated information from police, that the infant who died was a boy, not a girl.